 In addition, any ILO related issue that is being addressed through a formal grievance process or before any of the agencies established by the U.S. National Labor Relations Act (NLRA), the appropriate Provincial Labour Code or Act, or the courts until those processes are completed, and will not be subject to review, consideration or recommendations by the SFI ILO Task Force nor by the SFI Inc. Board of Directors.

-Application of SFI 2015-2019 Forest Management Standard Performance Measure 9.2 for Program Participants with respect to their employees operating on lands owned or controlled by Program Participants:
+Application of SFI 2022 Forest Management Standard Performance Measure 10.2 for Certified Organizations with respect to their employees operating on lands owned or controlled by Certified Organizations:

-Certification bodies at the time of the audit will collect and review information the Program Participant has received from outside stakeholders with regards to concerns or conformance pertaining to their employee relations with regards to ILO Core conventions 87, 98 and 111.
+Certification bodies at the time of the audit will collect and review information the Certified Organization has received from outside stakeholders with regards to concerns or conformance pertaining to their employee relations with regards to ILO Core conventions 87, 98 and 111.

-Stakeholders may raise issues regarding conformance to indicator 9.2.2 through the inconsistent practices procedures outlined in the SFI Public Inquiries and Official Complaints (Section 11) requirements, item 3.
+Stakeholders may raise issues regarding conformance to indicator 10.2.2 through the inconsistent practices procedures outlined in the SFI Public Inquiries and Official Complaints (Section 11) requirements, item 3.